 Healthy and delicious meals do not get much quicker than this chickpea and spinach curry that is ready in just 10 minutes.
 Very little preparation is required, so it basically makes itself.
-Tempted to order a curry?
+So, if you are tempted to order a curry?
 Try making this with ingredients you most likely have in your kitchen anyway and it is ready in a quarter of the time it would take a takeaway curry to arrive anyway.
 Also, it is just 200 calories and very low in fat.

 We are big in to our herbs and spices, as they can transform the simplest of dishes, like spinach and chickpeas, into something much more exciting.
 I recently got sent this masala dabba from Kitchen Craft and I love it.
-I can have my most used herbs and spices on hand in this handy tin and just add a pinch as and when I need to.
-I got this balti dish that the curry is served in from there too.
+It means that I can have my most used herbs and spices on hand in this handy tin and just add a pinch as and when I need to.
+I got the balti dish that the curry is served in from Kitchen Craft too.
 Having the meal served in an authentic dish makes me feel like I am eating in an Indian restaurant, but without having to spend the money on it, or eat too many calories.

-The most used in our kitchen, which feature in this dish, are ground coriander, cumin, paprika, salt and pepper, turmeric and of course chilli flakes/powder.
+The most used spices in our kitchen, which feature in this dish, are ground coriander, cumin, paprika, salt and pepper, turmeric and of course chilli flakes/powder because they are flavour packed.
 You can pick spices up for really cheap, especially if you buy them in bigger packets and they really do make the dish.
 So don’t be afraid to start experimenting.
 Add a little more or a little less of each depending on your tastes.

 Can you also tell that I have been shopping for some new props for my photography?
-We went to a fabric store and I bought lots of bright squares of fabric to liven up my photos a little.
+This is because we went to a fabric store and I bought lots of bright squares of fabric to liven up my photos a little.
 I may have enjoyed the fabric shop a little too much.
 Dave wouldn’t let me buy any more wool though, until I have gotten back in to knitting again – I really need to do that.

 - 1 medium onion, diced